YourthYQ/Notebook-UCLA_CS35L/C Debugging & Optimization.md

 > **TDD ASIDE:** If you write some test cases, and your program passes all the test cases, then you screwed up because you haven't found the bug you wanted to find.
 When you're writing test cases, you're trying to be imperfect.
 You're trying to think "how do I make this program crash?"
 Often times, tests are written by another class of developers because the self-interest of coders causes them to write bad test cases. **- Dr. Eggert, probably**

 ### Debugging Principles

 - Don't guess! guessing doesn't scale to large program
 - More systematic <br />
   1. Stablize the failure (reproduce the bug)
   2. Locate the failures cause/source
   3. Fix the bug
      > It is pretty common that the first two steps being most time-consuming

 ## Debugging Tools

 Some examples are **GDB**, the GNU debugger, and [**Valgrind**](#valgrind).

+**GDB** is a portable debugger that works with many programming languages, including C and C++.
+It allows you to see what is going on inside another program while it executes or what another program was doing at the moment it crashed.
+GDB offers facilities for you to control the execution of the program, to inspect the values of variables, and to call functions independently of the program's normal behavior.

+Key Features:

+1. **Start and Stop Programs**: Control the execution of your program, specifying anything that might affect its behavior.

+2. **Inspect Values**: Check the values of variables at specific points during program execution.

+3. **Change Variables**: Modify variable values to test different execution paths.

+4. **Call Functions**: Execute functions within the context of your running program, regardless of the program's normal behavior.

+5. **Breakpoints and Watchpoints**: Stop the program execution at specified points or when variables change.

+---

-**strace** is a command that outputs the system calls a program uses, as if there were many `printf` logging calls in the source code.
+p.s. **strace** is a command that outputs the system calls a program uses, as if there were many `printf` logging calls in the source code.

 ```shell
 #      vvvvvvvvvvvvvvvvvvv any shell command